 If you miss the priority deadline of January 15th, applications may be reviewed on an ongoing basis.
 However to be considered for an assistantship position, you must have your complete application submitted by the January 15th deadline.

 You will need 3 professional recommendations pertinent to the program for which you are applying.
 Recommendations may be submitted as a letter of recommendation on official letterhead and/or a graduate rating form.
 The graduate rating form is available from the Graduate School.

-GRE scores are required by the department.
+GRE scores are not required by the department.
 You can self-report your scores by entering the scores in the Nutrition application.
 The GRE score is good for 5 years.
 If you self-report your GRE scores, upon acceptance you must have your official scores sent directly to the University of Tennessee Graduate Admissions Office.